bryantstats/time_series/ayu2.knit.md

 *Forecasting Linear Trend Time Series*

 We assume the series in question 1 has linear trend.
 Use double exponential smoothing to estimate the linear trend (slope) of the time series.
 Use the estimated linear trend to predict the next value ($y_8$)

+## Question 5

+Given a series $y_t$.
+Which smoothing methods use all the values $y_t$ to create a smoothing series?

+A. Exponential Smoothing
+B. Moving Average
+C. Both Exponential Smoothing and Moving Average
+D. Neither Exponential Smoothing nor Moving Average

+## Question 6

+In Moving Average, increase the smoothing parameter $k$ will

+A. Smooth the data more strongly

+B. Not smooth the data more strongly

+## Question 7

+In exponential smoothing, increase the smoothing parameter $w$ will

+A. Smooth the data more strongly

+B. Not smooth the data more strongly

+## Question 8

+(Simple) Exponential Smoothing can be used to model

+A. Series with no trend
+B. Series with linear trend

+## Question 9

+Double Exponential Smoothing can be used to model

+A. Series with no trend
+B. Series with linear trend

+## Question 10

+Simple Moving Average Smoothing can be used to model

+A. Series with no trend
+B. Series with linear trend

+## Question 11

+Double Moving Average Smoothing can be used to model

+A. Series with no trend
+B. Series with linear trend